alexhiggins732/SharpDesktopGym/readme.md

 ### Roadmap:

-- Implement additional environments
+- Additional environments
-- Implement additional agents
+- Additional agents
+- Virtual mouse driver environment
+- Virtual keyboard training environment
 - Implement a C# windows form application for veiwing agent training and replays.
+- Video recording and replay
-- Implement a replacement for the pythonvirtualdisplay to allow OpenAi ports to be visualized on Windows platforms.
+- Implement a replacement for the `pythonvirtualdisplay` to allow OpenAi environments to be visualized on Windows
+- Virtual PC desktop training environment (likely using Ubuntu running on Docker)
+- C# virtual stack machine environment for agent training.